String topology and graph cobordisms: Morphism spaces in GrCob

 \subsection{A formula via tree collapse maps}

 In this subsection, for $X\in\cS$, we give an alternative formula for the space $\fM_\Gr(\emptyset,X)$, in terms of the classifying space of an $\infty$-category $\bGr(X)$ of combinatorial graphs attached to $X$, with morphisms given by tree collapse maps.
 If $X$ is an actual topological space, the $\infty$-category $\bGr(X)$ has been constructed as a category internal to topological spaces in \cite{HatcherBanff} under the name ``$G(X)$''.
-The main application of this alternative formula will be Proposition \ref{prop:GuirardelLevitt}, which will identify the space $\fM_\Gr(\emptyset,X)$, building on work of Guirardel--Levitt \cite{GuirardelLevitt}.
+The main application of this alternative formula will be Proposition \ref{prop:GuirardelLevitt}, which will identify the space $\fM_\Gr(\emptyset,X)$ as a subspace of $(\cS_{X/})^\simeq$; this will crucially rely on work of Guirardel--Levitt \cite{GuirardelLevitt}.

 The main input towards the definition of $\bGr(X)$ is a variation of the (plain) category $\Gaf$ of ``marked graphs attached to a finite set'' introduced in \cite[Definition 3.6]{Bianchi:graphcobset}: we simplify the description by removing the finite set ``$B$'' giving the marking, and by extending the setting to an equivariant one: this extra generality will be needed later in the proof of Proposition \ref{prop:GuirardelLevitt}.
 We fix therefore a discrete group $\Gamma$ in the following; when $\Gamma$ is the trivial group we recover the theory from loc.cit., specialised to the case in which the finite set ``$B$'' giving the marking is empty.